 “Why does my laptop say ‘plugged in’ but is not charging?”
 This is a common question, and we have the answers for you in this guide.
-It is very frustrating when you think that you are charging your laptop battery but nothing is happening.
+It is very frustrating when you think you are charging your laptop battery, but nothing is happening.
 So, here we will look at the most common reasons for this problem and what you can do about them.

 While there can be several reasons why a laptop battery is not charging when it is plugged into a mains outlet, the three most common reasons tend to be:

 - A problem with the power adapter